fbpx

 Day 11 - San Ignacio

 Get up early for a guided exploration of Tikal National Park.
 Among the thick, evergreen jungle are some of the most significant remnants of the ancient Maya civilisation – plus an array of local wildlife, including coatis and howler monkeys.
 Wonder at the towering limestone temples and other monuments while pondering the mystery of the ancient city's demise.
-Spend a few hours playing archaeologist, and afterwards, say goodbye to Guatemala and head across the border to Belize.
+Spend a few hours playing archaeologist.
+Afterwards, learn the art of tortilla making and enjoy lunch together.
+Then say goodbye to Guatemala and head across the border to Belize.
 As the only English-speaking country in Central America, Belize is a great place to get chatting with locals.
-On your way to San Ignacio, take a break to learn the art of tortilla making!

 Day 12 - San Ignacio